CausticCatastrophe/avg_color_palette_sampler/README.md

 2. **Run the application:**
    - Double-click the `setup_and_run.bat` file to set up the virtual environment and run the application.
 The command prompt will be minimized during execution.

+## File Structure

+- `setup_and_run.bat`: Main batch script for setting up the environment and running the application.
+- `avg_color_palette_sampler.py`: Main Python script for the Image Color Sampler application.
+- `miniconda3/`: Directory for the local Miniconda installation (automatically created).
+- `data`: Directory for the lookup table Cel Animation Color Charts.xlsx

 ## Usage Instructions

 1. **Upload an Image:**
    - Click the "Open Image" button to select and upload an image for sampling.

 2. **Sample Colors:**
-   - Click on the image to sample colors.
-The sampled colors will be displayed on the right.
+   - Click and drag on the image to select a region for sampling.
+The sampled colors will be averaged after filtering outliers based on the median absolute deviation.

 3. **Zoom and Pan:**
    - Use the mouse wheel to zoom in and out of the image.